search instagram arrow-down

 __________________________________________________________________

-Welcome to my site!
-Please explore the drop-down menu in the upper right-hand corner to experience information and insight on all my books.
-There are also a number of short stories available for your reading pleasure.
+Welcome.
+Please explore the drop-down menu in the upper right-hand corner for information and insights on all my books.
+There are also several short stories available for your reading pleasure.
 Enjoy!

 Old Havana with ancient buildings and El Morro castle

-I took what little money I had and bought tickets for all of them on Greyhound buses and sent them home to their families.
+I took what little money I had, bought tickets for all of them on Greyhound buses, and sent them home to their families.
 With only a couple of dollars in change rattling around in my pocket, I walked the rest of the way to Florida, feeding myself out of trash bins and dumpsters while fighting off rats, roaches, and other hungry men.

 Some might say this was a devastating ordeal for a young man, but it proved to be a life-changing experience, as I would later spend almost three decades rescuing kidnap victims from third-world countries.
 My story is told in The Redemption Wall trilogy, available HERE, on Amazon.